 The plan is then issued to all owners to consider for at least 60 days.
 Owners must then register their decision for or against the plan.
 The plan must be supported by 75% of owners within 3 months.
 If the plan is approved, it then progresses to the Land and Environment Court for consideration.
 The Court has the power to reject the plan if it isn’t just and equitable or if it wasn’t developed in good faith.

-If you have any further questions around collective sales, please contact your strata manager at Netstrata.
+If you have any further questions about collective sales, please contact your strata manager at Netstrata.